0c0w3/troubleshooter/README.md

 The `mozTroubleshoot` API is backed by the [Troubleshoot.jsm][troubleshoot-jsm] API introduced in Firefox 18.
-The add-on includes a copy of that module so that users running older versions can use the add-on, too, although some data will be unavailable.
+The add-on includes a copy of that module so that users running older versions can use it, too, although some data will be unavailable.
 The copy was pulled from [mozilla-central revision f3f379beb585][troubleshoot-jsm-rev] and was modified to remove its preprocessing directives.